drubinstein/pokerl/content/docs/chapter-1/breakdown/8badges/index.md

 <div style="text-align: center;">

 {{< figure
-  src="assets/gym3.png"
+  src="images/gym3.gif"
   caption="Solving Lt.
 Surge's gym." class="ma0 w-75"
 >}}

 </div>

 To enter Lt.
-Surge’s gym you must remove a tree blocking the entrance to his gym with *Cut.*
+Surge’s gym you must remove a tree blocking the entrance to his gym with *`CUT`.*

 Lt.
 Surge’s gym contains a button puzzle.
 To acquire the ability to battle Lt.
 Surge, you are given an array of trashcans.
 Two of the trashcans have a button that can be pressed.
 You must press the two buttons in a specific order.
 If you mess up, the buttons are randomly assigned to different trashcans.